2. Claude Sonnet 4.6 — Best Function Calling

 - Weakness: 272K context; struggles with very complex nested schemas

-8. Gemini 2.0 Flash — Fastest Structured Output
+8. Gemini 2.5 Flash-Lite — Fastest Structured Output

-When latency matters more than perfect reliability, Gemini 2.0 Flash is unmatched.
+When latency matters more than perfect reliability, Gemini 2.5 Flash-Lite is unmatched.
 Sub-300ms structured output responses make it the only viable option for real-time structured extraction.
 At $0.40/1M output tokens, you can afford to run it on every user input.
 It's less reliable than larger models, but for simple extraction tasks where speed beats perfection, it's the best choice.

 - Speed: Sub-300ms responses — fastest structured output available